kiplingkelvin/chpterNpmSdk/README.md

 npm install @kipling/chpter
 ```
 ## NOTE
-Add the following files to your .env (Ensure it is named as the examples bellow)
+Add the following files to your .env (Ensure it is named as the examples below)
 ```env
 CHPTER_CLIENT_DOMAIN=
 CHPTER_TOKEN=